openquotesapi/facts_for_all/README.md

 - **Lightning Fast**: We understand the importance of performance.
 Our API is designed to be fast and reliable, ensuring a seamless user experience for your audience.

-## Documentation

-For detailed information on how to use the Quotes and Facts API, please refer to our [documentation](https://api.example.com/docs).